junxit/us-congress-bills-110/metadata.md

 - 2007-10-16 — Mr. Lampson moved to suspend the rules and agree to the resolution.
 - 2007-10-16 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H11612)
 - 2007-10-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H11612)
+- 2007-10-17 — Received in the Senate.
+- 2007-10-18 — Referred to the Committee on Commerce, Science, and Transportation.